Brownserve-UK/Brownserve.PSTools/Docs/Brownserve.PSTools.md

 ### [New-BrownservePowerShellModule](./Brownserve.PSTools/New-BrownservePowerShellModule.md)

-Creates a new PowerShell module using the standard Brownserve format
+Creates a new PowerShell module in the standard Brownserve format

 ### [New-BrownservePowerShellModuleBuild](./Brownserve.PSTools/New-BrownservePowerShellModuleBuild.md)